Minus1-hash/2plus2is4_minus1/README.md

 # 2plus2is4_minus1
 # Blind Man's Stick (Arduino)

 Its an Arduino UNO smart blind man stick.
+Dont forget to use the arduino software
 ## Connections ##
 ## HC-SR04 Pin	Arduino Pin
 VCC-5V